 The research presented the introduction in Section 1.
-Analysis of the power of the distributions and their application on the power and size of the of the research.
+Analysis of the power of the distributions and their application on the power and size of the tests in MSRM are obtained in Section 2.
+Section 3 describes the conclusion of the research.